oktadev/okta-blog/_source/_posts/2021-09-20-cli-ssh-oauth-device-grant.md

    }
    ```

-   In above, we set the communication type to `PAM_TEXT_INFO` to indicate that we want to send a message to the user.
+   In the above, we set the communication type to `PAM_TEXT_INFO` to indicate that we want to send a message to the user.
 In the `pam_get_item` call, we retrieve the PAM conversation module `conv`, and in the following line, we just invoke the `conv` module, which writes the message to the user console.

 4. We periodically issue a POST call to the token endpoint.
 If the POST result gives a token back, we return `PAM_SUCCESS` to allow the user to log in, or eventually, we return `PAM_AUTH_ERR` to signal authentication failure and deny user access.